Free Puppy Training Tips: Help a Corgi Learn Good Manners

 Fortunately, Gracie is still a puppy so these unwanted behaviors haven’t been going on very long.
 Usually behaviors and habits that have been going on a long while are hardest to stop.

-I suggested the guardians start introducing rules, boundaries and limits to help Gracie see them as authority figures and help them practice being a good guardian.
 Just like a young child, puppies often want things that are not good for them.
 Additionally they don’t always know what they need at the time.
-If you have ever seen a parent argue with a child over weather or not its time for a nap you know exactly what I mean.
+If you have ever seen a parent argue with a child about nap time, you know what I mean.

 I had the human hold out a treat between her thumb and forefinger then let the dog chew little pieces off.
 We tried to touch under the chin while this was going on, but this proved too much or too early for Gracie.
 We kept at it, and after some patience, the guardian was eventually able to touch her under her chin.
 It was only a second before Gracie moved away; but still, progress.

-I shared instructions on how the human should continue this exercise and gradually get Gracie comfortable with the human touching her.
-If the human practices this a few times a day and goes at Gracie’s place, she should be able to build back up the trust and stop the dog from running away.
+I gave instructions on how a guardian should continue this exercise.
+This will help Gracie become comfortable with being touched.
+If a person practices this a few times a day at Gracie’s pace, they can rebuild trust.
+This will help stop the dog from running away.

 The good news is once we changed the command word from “come” to “here,” Gracie picked up on it right away.
-With a little practice at the come exercise and total avoidance of snatching, it shouldn’t be long before Gracie comes a running to anyone who calls her.
+With some practice on the come exercise and avoiding snatching, Gracie will soon run to anyone who calls her.

 We wrapped up the session by going over Gracie’s roadmap to success which you can watch in the video below.